usnistgov/feasst/buildtemplate/dev.rst

 The optional gtest flags randomly shuffle the order of the tests, and run specific tests, respectively.
+To use a seed to reproduce an error, use --gtest_random_seed=SEED.

 If there are a lot of errors, typically the best testing order would be::